-In dealing with proposed changes or additions to any of the National Model Codes, the CCBFC considers many issues such as the following:
+In dealing with proposed changes or additions to any of the Alberta Safety Codes, the Safety Codes Council considers many issues such as the following:

-- Does the proposed requirement provide the minimum level of performance-and no more than the minimum-needed to achieve the Code's objectives? - Will persons responsible for Code compliance be able to act on or implement the requirement using commonly accepted practices? - Will enforcement agencies be able to enforce the requirement? - Are the costs of implementing the requirement justifiable? - Have the potential policy implications of the requirement been identified and addressed? - Is there broad consensus on this requirement among Code users as well as among provincial and territorial governments?
+- Does the proposed requirement provide the minimum level of performance-and no more than the minimum-needed to achieve the Code's objectives? - Will persons responsible for Code compliance be able to act on or implement the requirement using commonly accepted practices? - Will enforcement agencies be able to enforce the requirement? - Are the costs of implementing the requirement justifiable? - Have the potential policy implications of the requirement been identified and addressed? - Is there broad consensus on this requirement among Code users?